ed-apostol/InvictusChess/README.md

 * -Syzygy support
 * -Polyglot opening book support

 Thanks Kan for the logo!
 Thanks TCEC for giving me motivation to work with the engine!
+Thanks Tom Kerrigan (of TSCP fame) for the ABDADA idea!